Rebel Moon: Sequels

 Rebel Moon is planned to be a franchise that begins with a two-part film; each part to be shot back-to-back.
 By August of the same year, the follow-up was officially confirmed with the title Rebel Moon – Part Two: The Scargiver, and was released on April 19, 2024.
 Development of additional installments in the story are ongoing, with the script for the third film already being worked on as of December 2023.
 Snyder's exact series-length plans are unclear, having stated that the film is intended to be the first in a trilogy, but also that it would be followed by a "trilogy of sequels", implying four or five total.
 In April 2024, co-writer Kurt Johnstad clarified that though the original plan was for a trilogy of movies, the franchise will eventually consist of a total of six films; explaining that the stories for each original installment have been expanded into two parts.
 The writer stated that the treatments are completed for the third and fourth movie and Snyder is currently writing the third film.
 On the same day, Snyder stated that the total number of films in the series will be either four or six, depending on whether or not the second and third entries of the trilogy each get split into a two-part movie as well.
-However in May 2025, Johnstad stated that the sequels were no longer moving forward.
-In July 2025, Snyder stated he would be planning to return to the franchise, after his yet unnamed LAPD SWAT movie for Netflix, saying the process of filming two movies together was “very exhausting,” and “we’ll see after I finish this, when I come back, where we are with everything.”
+However, in May 2025, Johnstad stated that the sequels were no longer moving forward.
+In July 2025, Snyder stated he would be planning to return to the franchise, after his yet unnamed LAPD SWAT movie for Netflix, saying the process of filming two movies together was "very exhausting", and "we'll see after I finish this, when I come back, where we are with everything."

-Novels
+Novelization and spin-offs

 A role-playing video game based on Rebel Moon was in development as of March 2023, alongside an animated short and a graphic novel.
 A novelization based on the director's cut of the film written by V. Castro was published by Titan Books on December 26, 2023.
 Snyder announced in July 2023 plans for a television series focusing on Balisarius.
+A videogame titled Blood Line: A Rebel Moon Game by Super Evil Megacorp launched in July 2025 as a Netflix exclusive, for mobile devices.